mveteanu/mveteanu/README.md

 ### Hi there 👋

 My name is Marian Veteanu.
-Here you can find some of my old side-projects that I worked on since 1991. ✉ New projects are not here.
+Here you can find some of my old projects.
+Some of them go back to 1991. ✉ New projects are not here.
 Please contact me to see what's new.

 You can also reach me on: